Muon Tomography sites for Colombian volcanoes: Mach n, Chiles, Cerro Negro and Galeras Volcanoes

-As explained before, exposure times, opacity (directional average density) and instrument resolution are linked through equation (\ref{feasibility}) for a given telescope configuration \cite{LesparreEtal2010}.
-As an example, the expected exposure times needed to resolve average density differences of $-10$\% respect standard rock are shown in figure \ref{times}, for the zenithal range $66^\circ<\theta<84^\circ$.
-Depending on the telescope configuration and the volcano geometry as seen from the selected observation point, we obtain for then point \textbf{P$_1$} at Cerro Mach\'in exposure time lapses between two days up to more than six months to obtain the desired density resolution.
+As explained before, exposure times, opacity (directional average density) and instrument resolution are related through equation (\ref{feasibility}) \cite{LesparreEtal2010}.
+This is another variable: the expected exposure times needed to resolve average density differences of $\approx 10$\%, are shown in figure \ref{times}, for the zenithal range $66^\circ<\theta<84^\circ$.